Cooperative Classes 20-21

 Cooperative Class Offerings for 2020-2021

-Note: Each of these classes will be divided into 2 sections: PreK - 3rd and 4th +.
-After registration has ended in June, a planning meeting will be held where parents of the children in each class will develop a teaching schedule of dates and topics that will be covered.
+Note: Each of these classes will be divided into sections.
+A planning meeting will be held before orientation, where parents of the children in each class will develop a teaching schedule of dates and topics that will be covered.

 9:30 am - Creative Hands